DoclerLabs/openstack/openstack-installer/docs/configuration.rst

                                              # but it cannot be HA, so use it only for testing/development purposes.
   glance_ceph_pool: images                   # The pool name in Ceph when glance_backend is ceph.
   glance_ceph_user: glance                   # The user name in Ceph when glance_backend is ceph.
+  glance_ceph_key:                           # You can give your own Ceph authx key if you don't want to create the user automatically.

 Nova
 ----